kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

   to pre-pull images for conformance tests)
 - it works without non-standard filesystem permissions granted to pods
-- it does not rely on any binaries that would not be required for the linux kernel or kubelet to run (e.g., can't rely on git)
+- it does not rely on any binaries that would not be required for the linux kernel or kubelet to run (e.g., can't rely on git), or differ in behavior based on OS (nslookup, ping)
 - any container images used within the test support all architectures for which kubernetes releases are built
 - it passes against the appropriate versions of kubernetes as spelled out in